Matta-Labs/octoprint-mattaos/README.md

 https://github.com/Matta-Labs/octoprint-mattaos/archive/refs/heads/main.zip
 ```

-In OctoPrint's plugin manager, select "+ Get More", and paste this URL into the **...From URL** section in the OctoPrint plugin manager inside the input with **Enter URL..**.
+In OctoPrint's plugin manager, select "+ Get More", and paste this URL into the "...From URL" section in the OctoPrint plugin manager inside the input with "Enter URL..".

 Click "Install", and restart OctoPrint when prompted.